moti-og/contract-doc-v3/docs/state-matrix-plain-english.md

 - `replaceDefaultBtn` – Replace the default document (upload in viewer/add‑in).
 - `compileBtn` – Compile exhibits/packet.
 - `approvalsBtn` – Open approvals panel.
+- `requestReviewBtn` – Non‑destructive notify to all approvers: “It’s time to review.”
 - `finalizeBtn` – Finalize (only when editor has self‑checkout and doc is not final).
 - `unfinalizeBtn` – Unlock (only editors; doc must be final).
 - `checkedInBtns` – Convenience flag used by the client to show the non‑checkout group when you don’t own a checkout.